 Carpets carry a star-rating out of six for residential use (four for commercial or contract use) which shows how well it performed in independent wear and performance tests.
-The label also says whether it should be used in areas of light, medium, heavy or extra-heavy traffic.
-Get a heavy-duty rating for high traffic areas such as stairs, halls, entranceways, the kids' playroom, the path between the sofa and the fridge...
+The label also says whether the carpet should be used in areas of light, medium, heavy or extra heavy traffic.
+Get a heavy-duty rating for high-traffic areas such as stairs, halls, entranceways, the kids' playroom, the path between the sofa and the fridge...

 Try before you buy

 Lighting and surrounding colours and materials will influence how your carpet looks in your home.
-Take samples home and check them in each room under different lighting conditions – natural daylight, artificial lighting, candle light, disco lights...or whatever other lighting you use.
+Take samples home and check them in each room under different lighting conditions – natural daylight, artificial lighting, candlelight, disco lights or any other lighting you use.

 Underlay can help your carpet last longer, absorb sound, cover minor bumps and holes in the floor and provide insulation.
 Choose it when you buy your carpet.